 Other Resources at Library and Archives Canada and

 - Members of the Transport Service were considered civilian employees.
 Surviving members finally became eligible for the medal in 1945 by Order in Council (P.C.
 2794).

 Information about the Citation Cards, 1900-1969 (Accession 2004-01505-5):

 - These relate mostly to the First World War (1914-1918) and the Second World War (1939-1945).
 The collection consists of 75 boxes of 5 x 7 inch cards.
-Most references relate to a single card and some have notations on the back side.
+Most references relate to a single card, and some have notations on the back.

 - Not all of the cards explain the reason why the honour or the award was granted.
 For example, in the First World War, after March 1918 commanding officers did not provide specific details relating to the men they recommended for the Military Medal.

-- The citation cards do not include references to service and campaign medals for the First and Second World War, such as the Victory Medal, the British War Medal and the Canadian Volunteer Service Medal.
-Those medal entitlements were recorded in the individual’s service file.
+- The citation cards do not include references to service and campaign medals for the First World War and the Second World War, such as the Victory Medal, the British War Medal and the Canadian Volunteer Service Medal.
+Those medal entitlements were recorded in the individual's service file.